 Pursuant to IAS 23 Borrowing Costs, financial costs must be capitalized in the cost of an asset when it is in the process of production, construction, assembly or finishing, and those processes are not interrupted due to their long-term nature; the term for production, construction, assembly or finishing does not exceed the period technically required; the activities needed for the asset to be ready for its intended use or sale are not substantially complete; and the asset is not in condition to be used in the production of other assets or placed into service, based on the purpose of its production, construction, assembly or finishing.
-The financial costs capitalized in the carrying value of property, plant and equipment amounted to USD 43,594 and USD 204,539 in the years ended on December 31, 2024 and 2023, respectively.
-The average capitalization rate used was 24,65% and 18.19% for both fiscal years.
+The financial costs capitalized in the carrying value of property, plant, and equipment amounted to USD 43,594 and USD 204,539 in the year ended December 31, 2024 and 2023, respectively.
+The average capitalization rate used for fiscal year 2024 and 2023 was 24.65% and 18.19%, respectively.